What is Satisfactory Academic Progress (SAP)?

 UMBC is required to monitor its student's academic progress to ensure that they maintain a minimum standard GPA and make steady progress toward degree completion.
 Students who do not meet the SAP requirements may lose their financial aid eligibility.

-All students that were enrolled during the current school year and those who have submitted a FAFSA for the upcoming year will be evaluated for SAP in July.
-Credit hours attempted include the following grades: A, B, C, D, F, I, P, W, WX and repeated courses.
+Credit hours attempted include all classes where the following grades were earned: A, B, C, D, F, I, P, W, WX and all grades earned each time a course was repeated.
 Grades received for remedial, ESL and institutional credit courses are included in the number of attempted credits, but are not included in your GPA.

 Additional Undergraduate Requirements